Reus, Gaudí's town.

 One of the exhibition halls at the Gaudí Centre.
 Reus Tourism

-If we say "Gaudí" you will probably think of the impressive works of art this universal architect has designed, such as the Sagrada Familia Cathedral in Barcelona.
+If we say "Gaudí" you will probably think of the impressive works of art this universal architect has designed, such as the Basilica of La Sagrada Familia in Barcelona.
 However, less than 100 kilometres away is the place where the artist was born and grew up.
 This town is Reus, on the Costa Daurada, where you will be captivated by its Modernist architecture and its charm.
 Don't miss this beautiful town on the Mediterranean.

 Do you fancy getting to know the town in which Antoni Gaudí was born, and trace his first footsteps?
 Come to Catalonia, specifically to Reus (Tarragona), where you will be able to walk down the same streets the artist used for 16 years before he moved to Barcelona.
 You will find emblematic sites such as his birth house, the church where he was baptised and the school he went to.
 Because the best way to understand the work of a genius is to discover his origins.
 Don't miss the "Gaudí niño" (Young Gaudí) sculpture, which the town established to pay homage to the famous architect in 2002.